ietf-wg-keytrans/draft-arch/draft-ietf-keytrans-architecture.md

 online for some bounded amount of time after entering an invalid state for it to be successfully detected.

-Alternatively, instead of executing a lookup incorrectly, the Transparency Log can attempt to prevent a user from learning about more recent states of the log.
+Alternatively, instead of executing a lookup incorrectly, the transparency log can attempt to prevent a user from learning about more recent states of the log.
 This would allow the log to continue executing queries correctly, but on outdated versions of data.
 To prevent this, applications configure an upper